 1 month ago

-- Lower emissions across the fleet.
-The newer buses on the 1 (along with a further two) will mean older vehicles can be withdrawn.
-These newer buses are to Euro VI standard, with 96% less NOx pollutants than the vehicles they replace
+- Our journey to reduce emissions across the fleet continues.
+The six newer, dedicated double-deck buses are now in operation on the 1 to St Marys, along with five similar buses dedicated to the 32 and 33, are all to Euro VI standard, with 96% less NOx pollutants than the vehicles they replace.

-- We said we’d improve the website and booking system for our Fly coach connection to Edinburgh Airport – this is almost complete and will be launched before the end of the year
+- We said we’d improve the website and booking system for our Fly coach connection to Edinburgh Airport – this is almost complete and will be launched during January.